MicrosoftDocs/azure-docs/articles/global-secure-access/how-to-configure-quick-access.md

     ![Screenshot of the Quick Access app name.](media/how-to-configure-quick-access/new-quick-access-name.png)

     - Before you can set up Quick Access, you must have an App proxy connector group set up.
-    - Your connector groups appear in the dropdown menu on the Quick Access page.
+    - Your connector groups appear in the dropdown menu.
 1. Select the **Save** button at the bottom of the page to create your "QuickAccess" app without adding websites and apps.

-### Add Quick Access ranges
+### Add Quick access range

 The **Add Quick Access range** portion of this process is where you define the private or internal websites and apps that you want to include in the traffic for Microsoft Entra Private Access.
 You can add sites when you create the Quick Access app and return to add more or edit them later.

 You can add fully qualified domain names (FQDN), IP addresses, and IP address ranges.

 1. Go to **Global Secure Access** > **Applications** > **Quick Access**.
-1. Select **+ Add Quick Access range**.
+1. Select **Add quick access range**.
 1. In the **Create application segment** panel that opens, select a **Destination type**.
 Choose from one of the following options.
-Depending on what you select, the subsequent field change accordingly.
+Depending on what you select, the subsequent fields change accordingly.
     - IP address
     - Fully qualified domain name
     - IP address range (CIDR)